otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/resources (ignore)/assessments/project/README.md

 ## Assessment Requirements - Backend Application using Express

-### Design Phase - Learning Outcome 1 (10%)
+### Design Phase - Learning Outcome 1 (10 marks)

+Before you start the Design Phase, read through the Development Phase requirements below.
+This will help you understand what you need to build and ensure your design document is comprehensive.

-Before you start developing your application, you need to create a design document that outlines the structure of your application.
-This will help you plan your work and ensure that you are meeting the requirements of the assessment.
+Once you understand the requirements, create a design document that outlines the structure of your application.
+This will help you plan your work effectively.

 To move onto the Development Phase, the course lecturer must approve your design document.

+---

-#### Entity Relationship Diagram (ERD)
+#### Entity Relationship Diagram (ERD) [5 marks]

 - Create an ERD using a digital tool of your choice that shows six models, their fields and relationships.
 - For each field, include its name, data type and constraints.
 - For enum fields, include the possible values.

+---

-#### API Endpoints
+#### API Endpoints [5 marks]

-- In a table formt, show the endpoints you will implement for your application.
+- In a table format, show the endpoints you will implement for your application.
 - For each endpoint, include:
   - HTTP method
   - Endpoint URL